dotnet/AspNetCore.Docs/aspnetcore/razor-components/get-started.md

 1. Press **F5** to run the app.

-Congrats!
+Congratulations!
 You just ran your first Razor Components app!

 <!--